daidokoro/qaz/README.md

 Template Functions expand the functionality of Go's Templating library by allowing you to execute external functions to retreive additional information for building your template.

 Qaz supports all the Go Template functions as well as some custom ones.
-Three of these are:
+These include:

-__File:__
+__file:__

 A template function for reading values from an external file into a template.
 For now the file needs to be in the `files` directory in the rood of the project folder.